Frequently asked questions

 «Purchase & Licence»

-Go to the purchase page and click on the "Upgrade to version 4" box.
+and click on the "Upgrade Pianoteq (version 1 to 4) to version 5" box.

-I purchased an add-on but did not receive a download link.
+I purchased an instrument pack but did not receive a download link.
 Why?

-The optional add-on instruments are already embedded in Pianoteq and can be unlocked to the full version by entering the specific add-on serial number in the user area.
-You then need to update your Pianoteq licence (Options - About - Update licence).
-Details on how to activate manually (offline) can be found here.
+The optional instruments are already embedded in Pianoteq and can be unlocked to the full version by entering the specific instrument serial number in the user area

 How do I order Pianoteq without a credit card?